KamalideenAK/Comprehensive-Deployment-of-Microsoft-Defender-for-Identity-with-Full-Prerequisite-Configuration/README.md

+# Microsoft-Defender-for-Identity-MDI

-# Microsoft-Defender-for-Identity-MDI- Enabling Microsoft Defender for Identity (MDI) is a strategic move for protecting your hybrid Active Directory environment from identity-based threats.
+Enabling Microsoft Defender for Identity (MDI) is a strategic move for protecting your hybrid Active Directory environment from identity-based threats.
 Here's a clear, step-by-step guide tailored for your enterprise-level deployment.

 What Is Defender for Identity?
 MDI is a cloud-based security solution that monitors on-premises Active Directory signals to detect suspicious activities, compromised identities, and lateral movement.